Please contact us

 Most Accelebrate courses are taught on-site at our clients' locations worldwide for groups of 3 or more attendees and are customized to their specific needs.
 Please visit our client list to see organizations for whom we have recently delivered training.
 These courses can also be delivered as live, private online classes for groups that are geographically dispersed or wish to save on the instructor's or students' travel expenses.
 To receive a customized proposal and price quote private training at your site or online, please contact us.

-This Visual Basic training class is 70% hands-on, 30% lecture, with the longest lecture segments lasting 15-20 minutes.
+This class is 70% hands-on, 30% lecture, with the longest lecture segments lasting for 20 minutes.

 All attendees will learn how to: